Of model completeness and algebraic groups: Homomorphism between rational points of algebraic groups

 has infinite image that is dense.
-Since $G_1$ is semi-simple, by Theorem \ref{prod}(1) and the same argument as above, we can assume that $G_1$ is simple.
-We apply now Theorem \ref{stein} for the induced homomorphism $H(L)\to G_1(M^{\alg})$, hence we obtain a field homomorphism $\varphi: L\to M^{\alg}$ and an isogeny ${}^{\varphi}H\to G_1$. \end{proof} \begin{remark} One observation and two minor generalizations. \begin{enumerate} \item The algebraic group $G_0$ appearing in the statement of Proposition \ref{mainlemma} need not be simple, for example let us consider: where $g\mapsto \bar{g}$ is the complex conjugation.
+Since $G_1$ is semisimple, by Theorem \ref{prod}(1), the existence of ``universal cover'' and the same argument as above, we can assume that $G_1$ is simple.
+We apply now Theorem \ref{stein} for the induced homomorphism $H(L)\to G_1(M^{\alg})$, hence we obtain a field homomorphism $\varphi: L\to M^{\alg}$ and an isogeny ${}^{\varphi}H\to G_1$.
+Therefore we get:

-\item The group $G_0$ is definable over $M$, so it is defined (as an algebraic group) over the perfect hull of $M$.